jawadcode/exalted/README.md

 ![The Exalted logo](./exalted.png)

-An experiment in implementing a code editor using just a 2D graphics library and a font shaping library (`tiny-skia` and `rustybuzz` respectively).
+An experiment in implementing a code editor using just a 2D graphics library and a font rendering library (`tiny-skia` and `rusttype` respectively).

 ## Inspiration

-This project is mostly inspired by Emacs and its near-limitless extensibility, however I would be remiss if I didn't also mention Sublime Text and Helix, the former being a blazingly (🚀🚀🚀) fast, user-friendly editor implemented using basically just Skia, and the latter being a batteries included editor with superb defaults.
+This project is mostly inspired by Emacs and its near-limitless extensibility, however I would be remiss if I didn't also mention Sublime Text and Helix, the former being a blazingly (🚀🚀🚀) fast, user-friendly GUI editor implemented using basically just Skia, and the latter being a batteries included editor with superb defaults.